ronand97/ev-charging-simulator/README.md

 parameters; driving-time parameters.
 I ignored the driving-time parameters.
 - I mainly relied on the plug in/out times; plug in SOC percent; charger kW; battery kWh; and target SOC pcnt
 - I assumed the `Charging duration (hrs)` was not important to an MVP and I'm still unsure what this parameter is
+- I applied a simple tanh scaling to each EV charging curve to make it look more realistic

+# Things I didn't do
+- My charging curve plot doesn't work very well.
+There are some strange lines on it, plus they don't look particularly tanh-y.
+It would probably be better to plot an aggregation with some whiskers showing the distribution.
+- My plots could have been a bit nicer or more extensive by overlaying the start and stop charging events, or other variables like power draw etc.
+- Any behaviour outside of just charging up to full and stopping (ie discharging, then charging again) is not implemented
+- I have no concept of what day it is and just assumes everyone plugs in every day at the given time (so I didn't use plug-in frequency)

 # Other thoughts
 - I mainly spent time on building state-changing functionality within the User Controller and User, because by providing the correct information and state-changing methods it is now quite extensible to any scenario.
 I think this can be tricky in real life as the "User" can be a dumb object waiting to be told what to do, or it could be a car with in-built controller that can dictate from the charger how much charge it should be given vs the other way round.
-- I've only focused on charging time, but added no functionality based on regular driving.
-That means the simulator starts, each car battery charges to full, and then nothing else happens.
-- I have no concept of what day it is and just assumes everyone plugs in every day at the given time (so I didn't use plug-in frequency)

 # End use
 I thought about how the energy market trading might work.
 For example